OpenSDP/sdp_cte_pdp_extension/README.md

 Finally, you can run the analytical files of the tool.
 These use the dataframes created in Step 4, and export graphs and tables under `4_output`.
 The dofiles contain example code for different graphs, but more can be added depending on your analytical dimensions of interest.

 The `ReportDemo.md` provides an example of how to integrate the graphs into a narrative document.
-More details on the contents and interpretations of these analyses are available in SDP's CTE Diagnostic narrative and technical guide.
+More details on the contents and interpretations of these analyses are available in the SDP-CTE Diagnostic narrative and technical guide.